datagnss/datagnss.github.io/gnss/rtk_receiver/NANO/nano-agr-sma.md

 ## Overview

 NANO AGR RTK Receiver is a multi-constellation, multi-frequency RTK receiver.
-It is based on Allystar's new generation dual-core GNSS SoC and supports up to **10Hz data output**.
+It supports up to **10Hz data output**.
 NANO AGR RTK Receiver supports conventional RTK **base and rover** functions.
 It supports a maximum of **128 hardware channels** and can receive almost all visible satellites.

 ![NANO AGR SMA](../../../images/gnss/NANO-AGR-SMA-00.png)